behnazkhoshnood/tadig_restaurant_v2/README.md

     - The home page contains the eyecatching carousel slide with the colorful images that makes the perpose of the website clear from the begining.
     - Breaf information about the restaurant in provided to the left side of the carousel in medium and larg screens and in smaller screens, this information is placed ontop of the carousel.
     - Carousel is showing all the product images.
-By clicking on each image user is directed to product details page, which shoes that product, all the information related to it, and can add it to the back right away.
+By clicking on each image user is directed to product details page, which showes that product, all the information related to it, and can add it to the back right away.
-    - Under the about note and carousel, all the reviews that have been added for any product is displayed with their name, avrage rating and number of rates.
+    - Under the about note and carousel, all the reviews that have been added for any product is displayed with their name, avarege rating and number of rates.
 ---
   - **Products Pages**